 I visited Puerto Madryn during the summer months (between December and March), which is when the strong Patagonian winds blow almost uninterrupted.
 For this reason, I was unable to see the austral whales.
 Yet, like most of those who visit Argentina, I went all the way to Puerto Madryn to further explore the region – and it was a good choice!

-One of the activities I enjoyed the most was going out on a boat expedition to admire mammals such as dolphins and sea lions in their natural environment.
-This was one of the highlights of my trip and the main reason why I find that Puerto Madryn is one of the places to visit in Argentina.
+One of the activities you are bound to like the most is boat expedition to admire mammals such as dolphins and sea lions in their natural environment.

 One of the most incredible things to do in Argentina is enjoying the gorgeous wildlife

 Among the things to do in Argentina, there is visiting the Reserva Faunística Península Valdés, which is a UNESCO World Heritage Site.
-This is one of the best places to visit in Argentina to observe the incredible wildlife in its natural habitat.
-Among others, during my tour of Peninsula Valdes I admired sea elephant and lions, guanacos, nandus, foxes, magellan penguins.
+This is one of the best places to observe the incredible wildlife in its natural habitat.
+Among others, during a tour of Peninsula Valdes you will be able to admire sea elephant and lions, guanacos, nandus, foxes, magellan penguins.
 Depending on the season, even orcas show up.
-I even swam in Puerto Pirámides.
-The Atlantic water wasn’t cold, but the strong wind meant that as soon as I got out I was covered in sand!

 This photo is the proof that Punta Tombo is one of the places to visit in Argentina

 Another of the places to visit in Argentina is Punta Tombo, the largest penguin nesting region in South America.
 Besides a variety of birds which includes cormorants and seagulls, here lives a colony of over half a million magellan penguins who set up their nest and lay their eggs each year between September and April.
 Taking a tour of Punta Tombo to walk around there is one of the most fun and surreal things to do in Argentina.
-I surely enjoyed feeling a minority when penguins walked around the site.
 They look really cute and they are really loud!

 Here are some great options for tours in Puerto Madryn: